-Relatively little is known about the personal or demographic characteristics of those returned, beyond their age, sex, and nationality.
+Relatively little is known about the personal or demographic characteristics of those returned, beyond their age, sex, and nationality – and age, sex and specific nationality breakdowns are not provided for asylum seekers or FNOs.
 We do not know how long returnees have lived in the UK, where they lived, whether they were settled residents, or whether they were labour, student, or family migrants.

-Finally, the published data refer only to enforced returns and do not break this down into people removed via deportation and “those removed under other administrative and illegal entry powers who have declined to leave voluntarily” (Home Office, 2019a).
-We know only that deportations make up a minority of enforced returns, but no separate counts are provided.
+Finally, the published data refer only to enforced returns and do not break this down into people removed via deportation and “those removed under other administrative and illegal entry powers who have declined to leave voluntarily” (Home Office, 2020a).

 - Home Office (2019a).
 How many people are detained or returned?
 Home Office.

-- Home Office (2019e).
-Update to the HASC on Windrush: 10 June 2019.
-Letter from Home Secretary Sajid Javid to Rt Hon Yvette Cooper MP, Chair of the Home Affairs Select Committee (HASC).
+- Home Office (2020f).
+Update to the HASC on Windrush: 28 April 2020.
+Letter from Home Secretary Priti Patel to Rt Hon Yvette Cooper MP, Chair of the Home Affairs Select Committee (HASC).
 Home Office.